kunalspathak/SVE_dotnet/docs/SME.md

 - The Intrinsic unit tests that will be added for SME intrinsics should automatically test the switching of streaming modes.
 We can use [Armie](https://developer.arm.com/Tools%20and%20Software/Arm%20Instruction%20Emulator) to test some of the scenarios around switching streaming mode.
 Others can be validated on osx-arm64 M4+.
 - Coverage will be added in Antigen/Fuzzlyn to create methods that operate on streaming mode and that calls SME intrinsics.
 We will need osx-arm64 M4+ to get the coverage here for SME intrinsics.
+- `superpmi-replay` can be harnessed to produce SME code and verify the encoding and code generation works as expected.

 ## Hardware to prototype